hofmanniac/thoughts/README.md

 ## Thu Dec-24, 2020 Release (0.1.5)

-Minor update - Added #assert command, to more directly indicate when an assertion shoudl be performed.
+Minor update - Added #assert command, to more directly indicate when an assertion should be performed.

 ## Thu Dec-24, 2020 Release (0.1.4)